NNPDF/apfelcomb/README.md

 ```Shell
 $APPL_PATH/<setname>/<applgrid>
 ```
-where `APPL_PATH` is defined in Makefile.am, `<setname>` is the corresponding COMMONDATA SetName specified in the grids table, and `<applgrid>` is specified in the field described above.
+where `APPL_PATH` is defined in Makefile.am, `<setname>` is the corresponding COMMONDATA set name specified in the grids table, and `<applgrid>` is specified in the field described above.

 ### Implementing a new DIS or DYP subgrid